Forensic expert examining plastic pipe specimen under laboratory microscope for court-admissible failure analysis

 Accelerated Aging & Comparative Testing

 We generally analyze "good" samples using CT scanning.
 CT scans often reveal incipient cracks in the unused part at the exact location where the crack initiated in the failed part.
-This proves a design defect is causing the failures — not user error or environmental factors.
+This proves a design defect is causing the failures, not user error or environmental factors.
+We also run accelerated-aging studies, using elevated-temperature and chemical exposure with Arrhenius analysis, to estimate a part's long-term service life.

 CT Comparative Analysis